Azure/Microsoft-TDSP/Docs/team-data-science-process-roles-tasks.md

 3. ***Project Lead***.
 A project lead manages the daily activities of individual data scientists on a specific data science project.

-4. ***Project Lead***.
-Project Individual Contributor (Data Scientist, Business Analyst, Data Engineer, Architect, etc).
+4. ***Project Individual Contributor***.
+(Data Scientist, Business Analyst, Data Engineer, Architect, etc).
 A project individual contributor executes a data science project.

 NOTE: Depending on the team, a single person may play more than one roles OR there may be more than one person working on a role.